e-Spirit/smartliving-app/README.md

 ## Legal Notices

-The SmartLiving App is a reference of [e-Spirit GmbH](http://www.e-spirit.com) , Dortmund, Germany.
+The SmartLiving App is a reference of [Crownpeak Technology GmbH](https://www.crownpeak.com/), Dortmund, Germany.
 The SmartLiving App is subject to the Apache-2.0 license.

 ## Disclaimer

-This document is provided for information purposes only. e-Spirit may change the contents hereof without notice.
-This document is not warranted to be error-free, nor subject to any other warranties or conditions, whether expressed orally or implied in law, including implied warranties and conditions of merchantability or fitness for a particular purpose. e-Spirit specifically disclaims any liability with respect to this document and no contractual obligations are formed either directly or indirectly by this document.
+This document is provided for information purposes only.
+Crownpeak Technology may change the contents hereof without notice.
+This document is not warranted to be error-free, nor subject to any other warranties or conditions, whether expressed orally or implied in law, including implied warranties and conditions of merchantability or fitness for a particular purpose.
+Crownpeak Technology specifically disclaims any liability with respect to this document and no contractual obligations are formed either directly or indirectly by this document.
 The technologies, functionality, services, and processes described herein are subject to change without notice.